 - 1. Be informed of their child's attendance, performance, and behavior concerns. - 2.
-Receive information and prompt notification of inappropriate or disruptive behaviors by their child and any disciplinary actions taken by principals or school staff and have a voice in how to address them in a proactive manner. - 3.
-Assure their child brings to school only those things that are appropriate in a school setting. - 4.
-Inform school personnel of any issues that may affect the educational experiences of their child. - Participate in decision-making processes affecting school practices and procedures and the educational success of their child
+Receive information and prompt notification of inappropriate or disruptive behaviors by their child and any disciplinary actions taken by principals or school staff and have a voice in how to address them in a proactive manner.

+3. Assure their child brings to school only those things that are appropriate in a school setting.

+affecting school practices and processes and the educational success of their child.